NRG presenter Natalie Githinji in mourning

 The media personality took to social media to paying her glowing tributes to her dead cousin with netizens also sending their condolences to the family.

 “May your killers never know peace; May God's wrath befall them.
 Rest well, cousin.
 You've left us in unbearable pain, but I pray you are in a better place."
-Nataile wrote.
+Natalie wrote.

 "After seeing what they did to you, I believe humanity is gone.
 Rest well, my love.”
 She added.